greg0ire/enum-bundle/README.md

 ## Usage

 The bundle provides its own `BaseEnum` class.
-It inherits from `greg0ire/enum`'s `BaseEnum` class and provides an additional method, `getChoiceList()`, which is meant to be used as value for the `choice_list` option of a choice widget.
+It inherits from `greg0ire/enum`'s `BaseEnum` class and provides an additional method, `getChoices()`, which is meant to be used as value for the `choices` option of a choice widget.
 It has a mandatory parameter, which is a `sprintf` format string and let's you choose how to generate your labels.